awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 The Elastic Beanstalk health agent is a daemon process that runs on each EC2 instance in your environment, monitoring operating system and application\-level health metrics and reporting issues to Elastic Beanstalk\.
 The health agent is included in all Linux platform solution stacks starting with version 2\.0 of each configuration\.

-The health agent reports similar metrics to those published to CloudWatch by Auto Scaling and Elastic Load Balancing as part of basic health reporting, including CPU load, HTTP codes, and latency\.
+The health agent reports similar metrics to those published to CloudWatch by Amazon EC2 Auto Scaling and Elastic Load Balancing as part of basic health reporting, including CPU load, HTTP codes, and latency\.
 The health agent, however, reports directly to Elastic Beanstalk, with greater granularity and frequency than basic health reporting\.

 For basic health, these metrics are published every five minutes and can be monitored with graphs in the environment management console\.
 With enhanced health, the Elastic Beanstalk health agent reports metrics to Elastic Beanstalk every ten seconds\.
 Elastic Beanstalk uses the metrics provided by the health agent to determine the health status of each instance in the environment, and, combined with other factors, to determine the overall health of the environment\.